 - Transparent about existing internal processes

-- Provides access to review customer support archives and other feedback channels
+- Provides access to review customer support archives and other

 - Comfortable making online and mobile payments